Where do you like to hear music? If you’d rather be in a room full of friends than a loud crowd of strangers, join us for our next music party.

 A: Just for fun.
 I’m a former performing songwriter who still loves hearing bands play in listening rooms and small venues where the audience is there more for the music than the social scene.
-A lot of those local venues have closed over the past few years, so my friends and I are doing what we can to create alternative venues in living rooms, yoga studios and wine tasting rooms.
+A lot of those venues have closed, so my friends and I are doing what we can to create alternative venues in living rooms, yoga studios and wine tasting rooms.

-In September 2001, I was living in a cottage in Sonoma county, fairly far and isolated from my friends in the city.
-My birthday was just two weeks after the 9/11 attacks.
-I didn’t feel much like celebrating, but I didn’t feel like hiding out at home alone either.
+That was September 2001.
+I was living in a cottage in Healdsburg, far from my friends in the city.
+My birthday was two weeks after 9/11, and I didn’t feel much like celebrating.
+But I didn’t feel like hiding out at home alone either.

-So I invited my musician friends up to my place for an impromptu music party.
+So I invited my musician friends up to my house for an impromptu music party.
 They brought their guitars, ukeleles, cellos, and djembes.
-We sat out on my porch and played under the stars until almost midnight.
+We sat out on my porch and played under the stars.
 It was exactly what I need to clear away the pent-up dread in those strange, anxious days.

-Now, 15 years later, I still remember how cathartic the feeling of community was at that first Porchapalooza.
+I still remember how cathartic the feeling of community was at that first “Porchapalooza.”
 It inspired me to keep trying to recreate that vibe on a regular basis.
-So, for over 10 years, hosting house concerts was what I lived to do.
-It was a hobby that meant more to me than any job ever could.
+So I started devoting almost all of my free time to hosting house concerts.

 It felt like I’d found my proper place in the scene that I loved.
 Not on stage.
 But close enough to it that it felt like part of the action.